Touchpoint: Usage in everyday business communications

-Brand customer touchpoint types
+Brand customer touch-point types

-Within the customer journey from pre- to post-purchase there are different stages at which communication between customer and brand occurs through the use of touchpoints.
-The categories of touchpoints range from brand originated, intrinsic, highly controllable mediums to customer initiated and unexpected modes of communication (Brand Customer Touch Points, 2007).
-These methods of communication through touchpoints include:
+Within the customer journey from pre- to post-purchase, there are different stages at which communication between customer and brand occurs through the use of touch-points.
+The categories of touch-points range from brand originated, intrinsic, highly controllable mediums to customer, initiated and unexpected modes of communication (Brand Customer Touch-Points, 2007).
+These methods of communication through touch-points include:

 Company-created touchpoints

-A company-created touchpoint is one that is created and controlled by the company or brand (Brand Customer Touch Points, 2007).
-These touchpoints are pre-planned modes of communicating a message through physical channels, such as banner adverts and in store decorations.
+A company-created touchpoint is one that is created and controlled by the company or brand.
+These touch-points are pre-planned modes of communicating a message through physical channels, such as banner adverts and in store decorations.
 These methods are used to publicize certain directives to customers.
 These types of touchpoints operate in a traditional manner, visibly advertising a message the brand wants to convey.

 Intrinsic touchpoints

 These intrinsic touchpoints are in use when a customer is in store or in the act of purchasing a product or service (EClub News, 2012).
 Touchpoints such as timely and adept customer service is in constant use during the purchase period.
-These touchpoints are often human oriented, messages being communicated between customer service operator or staff and actual customers.
+These touchpoints are often human oriented; messages being communicated between customer service operator or staff and actual customers.
 This type of touchpoint is vital for communicating a brand's message and modus operandi, be it a family store that looks after customers on a personal level or a global company that can offer the best prices (Brand Customer Touch Points, 2007).

 Unexpected touchpoints

 Unexpected touchpoints are out of control of the brands themselves but can be influenced by good business practices.
-These touchpoints are the communication from outside stake-holders, often dissatisfied or satisfied customers.
+These touchpoints are the communication from outside stakeholders, often dissatisfied or satisfied customers.
 These shareholders communicate between themselves, higher powers within the brand or company and review websites.
 These communications are touchpoints which hugely affect the reputation of the brand.
-The unexpected touchpoints of a company are out of their hands but also reliant on the decisions made by customers in regards to their pre purchase, in store and post purchase experiences.
+The unexpected touchpoints of a company are out of their hands but also reliant on the decisions made by customers in regard to their pre purchase, in store and post purchase experiences.
 It's not only customers but employees that also create unexpected touchpoints, speaking about their treatment within a company, pay rates and other customers with family or friends (EClub News, 2012).
 This all has unexpected consequences to a brand, either positive or negative, that can affect reputation of their product or service.

 Customer-initiated touchpoints

 Much like the unexpected touchpoints, customer-initiated touchpoints are a communication between customer and brand directly, without purchase.
 Unlike other touchpoints, these customer-initiated touchpoints are created solely by customers relaying the experiences they received from the brand/company directly back to the brand/company.
 Again, these are particularly difficult to control directly yet can be managed effectively and can portray a positive message to customers through actions such as a help desk or suggestions line.
-These touchpoints, created by customers and transferred directly to companies/brands are effective ways of keeping in communication with customers even after they have finished their purchasing, evolving a brand and growing a customer base.
+These touchpoints, created by customers and transferred directly to companies/brands, are effective ways of keeping in communication with customers even after they have finished their purchasing, evolving a brand and growing a customer base.